,

 8. He’s got the yips

-In a world where we want and need to have everything this fast, a website that’s slow to load or react to your users is just not going to cut it anymore.
+In a world where we want and need to have everything thisfast, a website that’s slow to load or react to your users is just not going to cut it anymore.

 9. Don’t make things so complicated

 Don’t let people get frustrated.
-If your website’s structure is a copycat of your organization’s structure instead of being a reflection of how your users are looking for content, you’re going to have some issues.
+If your website’s structure is a copycat of your organization’s internal structure instead of being a reflection of how your members are looking for content, you’re going to have some issues.
 It’s probably not the way that people explore sites so it’s going to cause some frustrations on their end.

 10. A neighbourhood full of cul-de-sacs

 Ever click around on a website and it’s just a bunch of dead-ends and you have to constantly be clicking back?
 Or you accidentally close the window and now that site’s just gone?
 Yeah, that’s so 10 years ago.
-Make sure you’re adding in links to create a storytelling journey for your users to take part in.
+Make sure you’re adding in links to create a storytelling journey for your members to take part in.
 It’s okay for some pages to be the end of the line, but not everything.
 This isn’t Geocities.

 11. Accessibility who?